Getting to Know: SAP S/4HANA – A Primer

 The Mixed News of SAP S/4HANA…

-Whereas SAP has it’s origins in the “on-premise” world; SAP has been lagging in the ever popular “cloud” movement and there have been mixed messaging and divergent product strategies in years past, not only from SAP but also from competitors, system integrators, and industry analysts; much to the dismay and displeasure of the all important SAP customer.
+Whereas SAP has it’s origins in the “on-premise” world; SAP historically lags in the ever popular “cloud” movement.
+There are mixed messages and divergent product strategies in years past.
+Further, this is not only from SAP but also from competitors, system integrators, and industry analysts; much to the dismay and displeasure of the all important SAP customer.

 The Good News of SAP S/4HANA…

-Over the past 18-24 months, under the leadership of Jan Gilg, Sven Denecken, Dr. Wieland Schreiner and others at SAP have steered the SAP S/4HANA product strategy and development landscape into a cohesive solution with multiple ways of consuming the product.
+Over the past 18-24 months, under the leadership of Jan Gilg, Sven Denecken, Dr. Wieland Schreiner and others at SAP have steered its product strategy and development landscape into a cohesive solution.
+Further, a solution with multiple ways of consuming the product.
 Whether on-premise or cloud based, SAP customers have multiple ways to deploy their solution based on their business strategy or requirements.
-And yes, it is simpler…from the user experience to many of the business processes, to the underlying data structure and code base from many of the predecessor SAP products.
+And yes, it is simpler… From the user experience to many of the business processes.
+Further, to the underlying data structure and code base from many of the predecessor SAP products.

 In subsequent blogs in the coming weeks, we will be looking at SAP S/4HANA deployment options, namely: